Lost-Outpost/lost-legacy/README.md

 ### Installing Microsoft Visual C++ Redistributable Package

 I doubt you need to do this since you likely already have this installed.
 This package is required for MO2 and you can download it from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
-Download the x64 version under "Visual Studio 2015, 2017 and 2019".
-[Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.
+Download the x64 and x86 versions under "Visual Studio 2015, 2017 and 2019".

 ### Installing Microsoft .NET 5.0